the great wall DF-3

 Chinese.
 The later DF-4 apparently also has a flash

-sync socket.
 This is an SLR camera, meaning that a single lens

 is used for both viewing and shooting.
 While focusing,